mlc-ai/blog/_posts/2023-08-14-GPU-Accelerated-LLM-on-Orange-Pi.md

 ## Contributions

-LLM on Orange Pi is primarily completed by [Haolin Zhang](https://www.linkedin.com/in/haolin-zhang-534530231/).
+LLM on Orange Pi is primarily completed by [Haolin Zhang](https://www.linkedin.com/in/haolin-zhang-534530231/), update by Mengshiun Yu.
 The support of mali optimizations comes from Siyuan Feng, with foundation support from Junru Shao and Bohan Hou and other community members.